adamwan-nexplore/unit-testing-with-jest/README.md

 Entry Point - The input of the test

-Exit Point - the effect after applying the data to the SUT
+Exit Point(s) - the effect after applying the data to the SUT

 ---
 ## `Write more pure functions`